 Eight – Ten and a half years old

 We currently have space in our Cub section, but this is limited, so don’t delay, Email TODAY!

-Cubs is £4 per session and can be paid weekly or termly, cash or cheque
+Cubs is £4 per session and is to be paid online using our secure system.

 Many of the badges available are activity badges, which allow Cubs to show their progress in existing pursuits, but also to try all kinds of new things and form new interests.